 Lunch is on your own today, so grab one more indulgent Athenian snack at one of the local restaurants or food stands near your hotel before continuing to Piraeus to embark the Ocean Odyssey.
 Get settled in your cabin and take time to explore the ship’s amenities, including the onboard boutique, spa and gym.
-Stop by the Concierge desk to make a spa appointment.
+Stop by the Destination Manager desk to make a spa appointment.
 Later, join the first of your daily port talks to learn about tomorrow’s exciting destination.
 Tonight, your ship sets sail for Itea.

 Spend the day in ancient Delphi